Voltage lifts of graphs from a category theory viewpoint: Conclusion

 \subsection{Bifibrational viewpoint}

 The obvious projection functors $\Volt\to\Grp$ and $\Lab\to\Grp$ arise as a pullback (in the category of all categories) of the codomain fibration along the functors $\K$ and $\ell$.
 Therefore, both projection functors are Grothendieck fibrations.
 It is easy to prove that the functors are cofibrations as well.
-This observation leads to a whole area of naturally arising questions concerning the nature of the $q$ transformation and possible application of the well established theory of indexed categories/fibrations \cite{jacobs1999categorical} and possibly even categorical logic to better understand the derived graphs.
+In this context, it would be interesting to examine the properties of the $q$ transformation.
+One could then attempt to apply the well established theory of indexed categories/fibrations \cite{jacobs1999categorical} and possibly even categorical logic to better understand the voltage graph lifts.